mijara/alma-compose/portainer.md

 I recommend you that you learn Go/AngularJS in order to achieve the same as these steps tell you to, in resume:

-- Add a new endpoint for the module.
+- Add a new endpoint into the API.
 - Add AngularJS components.
 - Add Sidebar link to the monitor list.

 ### Generating the new Docker Image

     // TODO

-## Change ElasticSearch and InfluxDB URLs

-Since there's not much room for configuration, these steps are *HARDCODED* in Portainer.
-This is not ideal, but there's not a lot of sense in actually making it pretty.